labxscut/UGES/Final_Manuscript.md

 # II.
 Materials and Methods

-## A. Data collection and pre-processing {#a.-data-collection-and-pre-processing .list-paragraph}
+## A. Data collection and pre-processing

 The Cancer Genome Atlas (**TCGA**) \[39\] and Molecular Taxonomy of Breast Cancer International Consortium (**METABRIC**) \[34\] datasets,